ivanmaeder/books/science/why-we-sleep.md

 Your body cannot recover lost sleep.

-Sleep is induced through the circadian rhythm (24-hour clock) and a build-up while awake of adenosine (sleep pressure).
+Sleep is induced through the 24-hour circadian rhythm (reset by light) and a build-up ("sleep pressure") while awake of adenosine (reset with sleep).
 Caffeine blocks adenosine receptors.
-Sleep clears adenosine.

 > All humans, irrespective of culture or geographical location, have a genetically hardwired dip in alertness that occurs in the midafternoon hours.